mohamedaliznidi/the-book-of-bugs-n-charms/css/selectors.md

 }
 ```

-### Last Of Type
+### Last Of Type Mystical Category Finality

-Select elements that are the last of a type inside a container
+Target elements that are the last of a mystical type inside a container

 ```css
 div:last-of-type {